 Where permitted, our partners are involved in curriculum design, student selection, teaching and lecturing, hosting internships, supporting Master’s theses, and creating job opportunities for our graduates.
 You will also have the opportunity to engage with our industrial partners during networking events, guest lectures and field visits.

 The programme enables you to integrate the technical aspects of the nuclear industry with key environmental, economic, regulatory and social issues.

 In the first year, you can choose to attend either KTH: Royal Institute of Technology in Stockholm or UPC: Universitat Politècnica de Catalunya · BarcelonaTech, where you take core modules in the fundamentals of nuclear engineering, safety and radiation protection, as well as design and management of power plants.

-At the end of this first year, all students gather for a summer school at the Grenoble École de Management in France, to explore innovation issues within the energy market in general and the nuclear industry in particular.
+At the end of this first year, all students gather for a two-week summer school at Grenoble École de Management in France, to explore innovation issues within the energy market in general and the nuclear industry in particular.

 During the summer school, you can also attend guest lectures given by experts from the nuclear industry and attend field visits to nuclear, research and manufacturing facilities.

 In the second year, you remain in France and attend either the Grenoble INP or the Université Paris-Saclay.
 At this stage in the programme, students choose to specialise in one of the following areas: